The Fantasy Trip Legacy Edition Errata

 95 – A giant snake or monster snake has IQ 4.

-96 – A crabman has one big set of pincers per arm.
+96 – A crabman has one big set of pincers on each arm.

 100 – Some text is missing in Scuttles.
 The second paragraph should begin "Hand-sized when they attack, Scuttles jump onto their prey and bite like giant ticks.
 They drink blood, swelling to balloon-size, and drop off when sated."